Privve

 occupation: Retired teacher

-Jen is a recently retired widow who owns a house in Spokane, WA.
-She is looking to sell her house and move to a warmer climate.
-Her late husband dealt with the house so she's not sure where to start.
-She see's 'For Sale by Owner' signs in other people's lawns, and she's wondering if she wants to do that because she would save money on a real estate agent.
-But if she goes that route, she it's sure how to get the word out there that her house is for sale.
-She's exploring differnt options.
+Jen is a recently retired widow living in Spokane, WA.
+She’s looking to sell her home and move to a warmer climate.
+Her late husband previously handled all matters related to the house, so she’s unsure where to begin.
+Jen has noticed 'For Sale by Owner' signs in her neighborhood and is considering that route to save on real estate agent fees.
+However, she’s uncertain how to market the home on her own.
+She’s currently exploring her options.

 problem statement

-Jen is a retired teacher who needs help listing her house becasue she has never dealt with the house before and doesn't know where to start of who to talk with.
+Jen is a retired teacher who needs help listing her house becasue she has never dealt with the house before and doesn't know where to start and who to talk with.

 starting the journey